-We duplicated on a touchscreen a famous poster made by the Italian artist Renato Casaro, from the movie “Sheltering Sky”.
-The silhouettes of the characters and the lines of the background are actual different physical surfaces applied on the surface of the monitor.
-Through the audio, people are invited to touch these surfaces and to follow the lines with their hands.
-Touching the different areas of the poster, these get highlighted, and the voice of Renato Casaro, the artist that draw the poster, is played, telling a short anecdote about that particular graphic element.
+We duplicated on a touchscreen a famous poster from the movie “Sheltering Sky”, made by the Italian artist Renato Casaro.
+The silhouettes of the characters and the lines of the background are actual different physical surfaces, applied on the monitor screen.
+Through an audio track, people are invited to touch these surfaces and to follow the lines with their hands.
+When touching the different areas of the poster, they get highlighted, and the voice of Renato Casaro himself, the artist that draw the poster, is played, telling a short anecdote about that particular graphic element.

-The whole experience is created and managed in TouchDesigner from a Windows NUC hidden behind the screen.
-The system starts when an ultrasonic proximity sensor detects a presence, so that instructions are shown on screen and played on the audio system, and everything goes back to stand-by mode when no one is in this area of the museum.
+The whole experience is created and managed using TouchDesigner on a Windows NUC hidden behind the screen.
+Interesting feature is that the system starts when an ultrasonic proximity sensor detects a presence, so that instructions are shown on screen and played on the audio system only when someone gets close to the monitor, and everything goes back to stand-by mode when no one is in this area of the museum.

 The third and last installation we created is conceived as a medium for schools, children and anyone who wants to have fun with drawing boards.

-Since we had this 5 screens setup, we decided to also add some other functionalities to them.
-We created two additional operating modes for them: the first one allows a “primary” graphic tablet (ideally for used by a teacher or a guide explaining something) to use them all as a single very wide board, sharing what is being painted; the second mode allows to use all of the screen as a simple wide format screen, and show single images, play slideshows or even movies.
+Since we had this five screens setup, we decided to add some other functionalities.
+We created two additional operating modes for them: the first one allows a “primary” graphic tablet (ideally used by a teacher or a museum guide explaining something) to use them all as a single very wide board, sharing what they paint; the second mode allows to use all five screens as a wide format screen, and show single images, play slideshows or even movies on it.